Lebanon Community Schools on e-learning after power outage

-LEBANON, Ind. — After a major power outage, students from the Lebanon Community Schools will utilize an e-learning Friday.
+LEBANON, Ind. — After a major power outage in Lebanon, students from the Lebanon Community Schools will utilize an e-learning Friday.

 According to the school district, instructional materials will be on Canvas by 9 a.m.